Current EPIC Lab Members

 Andrea is an experimental igneous petrologist and geochemist focused on volcanism at subduction zones.
 She received her PhD from Washington University in St. Louis in 2022.
 In EPIC, her research focuses on volumetric fluxes of magma from the mantle.
 She is approaching this topic using a combination of Monte Carlo calculations, literature compilations, and piston cylinder experiments.

-EPIC Postdoctoral Scholar (2021-present)
+Fomer EPIC Postdoctoral Scholar (2021-2024)

 Website: http://andreagoltz.weebly.com/